aree6/LiftShift/DEPLOYMENT.md

 - Frontend repo root (this folder)
 - Backend folder `backend/` (a separate service)

+Note on environment files:

+- `.env.example` files are templates and are committed to GitHub.
+- Your real secrets belong in `.env` (local dev) or in the Render/Netlify environment variable UI.
+- `.env` is gitignored in this repo (so you should not commit it).

 ## 1) Deploy the backend on Render (recommended)